FuhaiLiAiLab/M3NetFlow/README.md

 ## License

 This repository is released for research use.
-Please see the accompanying license file (if provided) for terms.